-We do however, find evidence for an indirect effect of the manipulation on support for redistribution through belief in free will, controlling for political affiliation, socioeconomic-status, gender, and age, B = .04, p = .004.
+We did however, find evidence for an indirect effect of the manipulation on support for redistribution through belief in free will, controlling for political affiliation, socioeconomic-status, gender, and age, B = .04, p = .004.
 Likewise, controlling for socioeconomic-status, gender, and age, we find evidence for similar indirect effects among conservatives (B = .05, p = .04) and liberals (B = .04, p = .036).

 Discussion and Bayesian analysis of null effects

-Study 4 failed to replicate the finding that the manipulation affect support for redistribution among conservatives, indicating that the effect in Study 3 was likely a false positive.
-Study 4 did however, replicate the indirect effect of the manipulation on support for inequality through free will.
+Study 4 failed to replicate the finding that manipulating free will affects support for economic inequality among conservatives, indicating that the effect in Study 3 was likely a false positive.
+Study 4 did, however, replicate the indirect effect of the manipulation on support for inequality through free will.

-Although Studies 3 and 4 do not find evidence that the free will manipulation influences support for inequality, this does not provide evidence for the absence of an effect.
+Although Studies 3 and 4 did not find evidence that the free will manipulation influences support for inequality, this does not provide evidence for the absence of an effect.
 To test this, we calculated a Bayes Factor comparing the likelihood of the data under a null model (a point estimate of d = 0) compared to an alternative model with a normal distribution centered around d = .43 with a standard deviation of 0.30 (the average reported effect size in social psychology and the standard deviation of these effects; Richard, Bond, & Stokes-Zoota, 2003).
 For the data from Study 3, this analysis produced a BF01 = 14.51, meaning that the data in Study 3 are 14.51 times more likely to be observed under the null model than a model with the average reported effect size in social psychology.
-Similarly, in Study 4 BF01 = 13.61, meaning the data are 13.61 times more likely to be observed under a null model than under a model with the average reported effect in social psychology.
+Similarly, in Study 4 this analysis produced a BF01 = 13.61.

 However, while we present the analysis above as a reference, we argue that the most appropriate comparison for our effect is not the average effect size in psychology.
 Kenny and Judd (2014) show that when an independent variable X is expected to affect a dependent variable Y exclusively through the influence of a mediating variable M, a large sample size is often required to detect an overall change in Y. This is because the overall change in Y is the product of two effects, making it smaller than either of the individual effects.
 Put another way, in this design the change in Y is equal to the change in M produced by X multiplied by the relationship between M and Y. Unless both X and M produce large effects, the overall effect on Y will be much smaller than the direct effect and will require a much larger sample to detect